Nonamenable subforests of multi-ended quasi-pmp graphs: -maximal subforests

-\begin{proof} To conclude ($*$) notice that by \cref{thm:qpmp-ends-isol}, the union $Y$ of all $M$-components with at least $3$, and at least one isolated, nonvanishing ends is $\mu$-null, whence so is $[Y]_G$ by quasi-invariance of $\mu$; by \cref{thm:mf-borel}\cref{thm:mf-borel:3ends}, $[Y]_G$ contains all $G$-components $C$ not satisfying ($*$).
+\begin{proof} To conclude ($*$) notice that by \cref{thm:qpmp-ends-isol}, the union of all $M$-components with an isolated nonvanishing end is $\mu$-null.

-It remains to show that if $\mu$ is $G$-ergodic then we can choose $M$ to be $\mu$ ergodic as well.
-Recall the identification $X/\@F \cong Y \subseteq X$ from the proof of \cref{thm:mf-borel}.
-Since $Y \subseteq X$ is a complete $\#E_G$-section, by quasi-invariance of $\mu$, $\mu(Y) > 0$.
-Since $\mu$ was $G$-ergodic and $\w$-invariant, $\mu|Y$ is $\#E_G|Y$-ergodic (again by quasi-invariance of $\mu$) and $\w|Y$-invariant, hence corresponds to a $G/\@F$-ergodic and $\w/\@F$-invariant measure on $X/\@F$, which we denote $\mu/\@F$.
-Now in the proof of \cref{thm:mf-borel}, when constructing the maximal subforest $M/\@F \subseteq G/\@F$ as in \cref{def:mf}, take the fixed subforest $H$ to be a $\mu/\@F$-ergodic hyperfinite subforest, which exists by \cite[Theorem 1.3]{Ts:hyperfinite_ergodic_subgraph} (which gives an ergodic hyperfinite subgraph, but every such subgraph contains a Borel treeing by \cite[Lemma 2.4]{Mends}).
-This ensures that $M/\@F$ is also $\mu/\@F$-ergodic, which easily implies that its lift $M$ (as in the proof of \cref{thm:mf-borel}) is $\mu$-ergodic. \end{proof}
+As for relative ergodicity, let $\@F$ and $Y\subseteq X$ be as in the proof of \cref{thm:mf-borel}.
+Identifying $X/\@F$ with $Y$, we equip $X/\@F$ with the measure $\mu|_Y$.
+Note then that the Radon--Nikodym cocycle of $\#E_{G / \@F}$ with respect to $\mu |_Y$ is exactly $\w_\@F$ as in the proof of \cref{thm:mf-borel}.
+Now, in the proof of \cref{thm:mf-borel}, when constructing the maximal subforest $M/\@F \subseteq G/\@F$ as in \cref{def:mf}, take the fixed subforest $H$ to be a hyperfinite subforest of $G/\@F$ that is $\mu|_Y$-ergodic relative to $G/\@F$.
+Such a subforest exists by \cite[Theorem 1.3]{Ts:hyperfinite_ergodic_subgraph}, which yields an ergodic hyperfinite subgraph; every such subgraph contains a Borel treeing by \cite[Lemma 2.4]{Mends}.
+Thus, $M/\@F$ is $\mu |_Y$-ergodic relative to $G/\@F$, which easily implies that its lift $M$ (as in the proof of \cref{thm:mf-borel}) is $\mu$-ergodic relative to $G$. \end{proof}